-As a charity, we’re encouraging as many people as possible to get into fishing but we need great, experienced coaches to help young people learn and love angling as much as we do.
+As a charity, we’re encouraging as many people as possible to get into fishing but we need great, experienced coaches to inspire people to learn and love angling as much as we do.

 Hundreds of thousands of people regularly (ie once a month) go fishing across England and Wales and usually on one of our canals or rivers.
 As a charity, we’re encouraging as many people as possible to get into fishing but we need you to share your love and knowledge of angling to inspire the next generation of anglers.

 There’s a tremendous amount of personal satisfaction gained from helping new people into the sport.
-Most coaches are motivated to get involved for the love and the desire to put something back into their clubs, rather than the financial rewards.
+Most coaches get involved for the love and the desire to put something back into their clubs, rather than the financial rewards.

 The Angling Trust are responsible for all training and licencing of professionally qualified angling coaches.